d12frosted/elpa-mirror/gnu/denote-readme.txt

         Regexp to match an identifier-only link in its context.
 The format of such links is `denote-id-only-link-format'.

-  Function `denote-surround-with-quotes'
-        Surround string `S' with quotes.
-This can be used in `denote-file-types' to format front mattter.

   Function `denote-date-org-timestamp'
         Format `DATE' using the Org inactive timestamp notation.